StefanFB/CodeGorilla/README.md

 ### 13 - Cinema Room REST Service (Java)
 In this project, you will create a simple Spring REST service that will help you manage a small movie theatre.
 Handle HTTP requests in controllers, create services and respond with JSON objects.

+### 14 - Car Sharing
+During the project implementation, you will learn the basics of SQL and work with the H2 database.
+You will also learn about advanced Java features such as Collections.